Lysxia/gradual-eff-paper/src/Type.lagda.md

 Static effects have a natural notion of subtyping: an effect `E` is a subeffect of `F` if `E` is a subset of `F`.
-We lift this notion to gradual effects by treating the dynamic effect `☆` as only a subeffect of itself.
+We lift this notion to gradual effects by treating the dynamic effect `☆` as only a subeffect of itself~\citep{castagna2019}.
-[TODO citations, New Perspective] We thus treat subtyping orthogonally to gradual typing.
+We thus treat subtyping orthogonally to gradual typing.

 ```